Foundation Repair Process

 After the foundation repair lift, breakouts and driveway are repaired.
 The arrow is pointing to where concrete has been poured to cover the breakout.

 Prior to lifting, the plumbing and electrical services are exposed.
-There will often be plumbing repairs required with a significant foundation repair lift.
+During the foundation repair process, there will often be plumbing repairs required with a significant foundation repair lift.
 Notice the plumbing has been uncovered.
 This is before the foundation repair lift.

 Remember the tunnels that were dug.
 They will now be used to access each beam under the home.
 Under slab tunnels are about 3 feet wide x 3 feet deep.
 It is just enough space to allow the technicians to maneuver under the home.
 Foundation repair pilings will be placed under each beam at 8-10 feet intervals.